keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/dynatrace-scaling/index.md

 keywords: [self-healing-dynatrace]
 aliases:
 ---
-Demonstrates how to use the self-healing mechanisms of Keptn to self-heal a demo service, which runs into issues, by providing automated upscaling.
+Demonstrates how to use the self-healing mechanisms of Keptn to self-heal a demo service, which runs into issues by providing automated upscaling.

 ## About this tutorial